-Five forage species were endemic to a particular habitat type.
-The Iowa darter and banded killifish were only collected in the bay.
+Five forage species were endemic to a particular The Iowa darter and banded killifish habitat type. were only collected in the bay.
 The Iowa darter was most abundant in the spring, while the banded killifish was most numerous during the summer.
-The golden shiner, sand shiner, and brook silverside were only collected in the marsh. golden shiner was most abundant during the summer. three percent of the sand shiners collected were taken during one sampling period in mid-August.
+The golden shiner, sand shiner, and brook silverside were only collected in the marsh.
+The golden shiner was most abundant during the summer.
+Eightythree percent of the sand shiners collected were taken during one sampling period in mid-August.
 This species closely resembles the mimic shiner.
-Quite possibly, it was collected throughout the study but was not recognized. brook silverside appeared in the marsh in late summer and early fall.
-Forty-nine percent of the collection was taken late summer and 51% was taken during the fall. five forage species apparently used the area as a spawning and nursery ground.
-Subtle spatial distribution patterns might have occurred, however, obvious patterns, as case of the young-of-the-year largemouth bass and smallmouth bass, were absent.
+Quite possibly, it was collected throughout the study but was not recognized.
+The silverside appeared in the marsh in late summer and brook early fall.
+Forty-nine percent of the collection was taken late summer and 51% was taken during the fall. in These five forage species apparently used the area as a spawning and nursery ground.
+Subtle spatial distribution patterns might have occurred, however, obvious patterns, as in the case of the young-of-the-year largemouth bass and smallmouth bass, were absent.

-Nine forage species were collected in both marsh and Two species, the mimic shiner and bluntnose minnow, displayed obvious seasonal changes in catch within the mimic shiner was most abundant during summer, The but a substantial number was also collected during fall.
+Nine forage species were collected in both marsh and Two species, the mimic shiner and bluntnose minnow, bay. displayed obvious seasonal changes in catch within the marsh. mimic shiner was most abundant during summer, The but a substantial number was also collected during fall.
 Conversely, bluntnose minnows were most abundant in the fall, but were also collected in the summer.
 The johnny darter was the only species to display seasonal fluctuations in catch within both the marsh and bay.
-Johnny darters, collected by electrofishing in the marsh, were most abundant during the summer with moderate numbers also taken spring and fall.
-In the bay, johnny darters were most numerous in spring trawl collections, but collected during summer.
+Johnny darters, collected by electrofishing in the marsh, were most abundant during the summer with moderate numbers also taken in the spring and fall.
+In the bay, johnny darters were most numerous in spring trawl collections, but were also collected during summer.